opnfv/vswitchperf/docs/configguide/installation.rst

 isolated from the default Python environment.
 This environment will reside in a directory called **vsperfenv** in $HOME.

-**Please Note**: For RHEL 7.3 Enterprise OVS Vanilla is not built from upstream source due to kernel incompatibilities.
+**Please Note**: For RHEL 7.3 Enterprise and CentOS 7.3 OVS Vanilla is not built from upstream source due to kernel incompatibilities.
 Please see the instructions in the vswitchperf_design document for details on configuring OVS Vanilla for binary package usage.

 You will need to activate the virtual environment every time you start a new shell session.
 Its activation is specific to your OS: